mpnordland/pine_pass/README.md

 Installing the built package will add the pinepass command.

 ## TODO
-* Add button to generate new password on add/edit screens
-* Unify add/edit password dialogs
 * Add ability to move passwords
 * Figure out how to add .desktop file to allow opening from launchers.